 - What are the side effects of antihistamines?

-Antihistamines come in different forms, including tablets, nasal sprays, eye drops and syrups.
-There are many brands available on prescription from your GP or over the counter at your local pharmacy.
-Different antihistamines are better at treating different symptoms, so ask your GP or pharmacist to advise you on which antihistamine is best for your needs.
+Antihistamines come in different forms, including tablets, capsules, nasal sprays, eye drops and syrups.
+There are many brands available on prescription from your prescriber or over the counter at your local pharmacy.
+Different antihistamines are better at treating different symptoms, so ask a member of your healthcare team to advise on which antihistamine is best for your needs.

-Generally, antihistamines are classified into 2 main groups – sedating antihistamines and non-sedating antihistamines.
+Generally, antihistamine tablets or capsules are classified into 2 main groups – sedating antihistamines and non-sedating antihistamines.

-- Sedating antihistamines may affect your concentration and performance of some tasks that require you to be alert, such as driving, and operating machinery.
+- Sedating antihistamines may affect your concentration and performance of some tasks that require you to be alert, eg, driving, and operating machinery.
 Take care until you know how these medicines affect you.

 - Limit or avoid alcohol while you are taking sedating antihistamines – alcohol can make the drowsiness worse.

 Sedating antihistamines are often found in cough and cold medicines.
-These medicines are not recommended for children under 6 years of age.
+These medicines are not recommended for children under 6 years of age for coughs and colds.
 Read more about cough and cold medicines in children.

-Sedating antihistamines are not recommended in children under 2 years of age for other conditions.
+Sedating antihistamines are not to be used in children under 2 years of age for other conditions.

 Non-sedating antihistamines are less likely to cause drowsiness.
-Although drowsiness is unlikely to happen, it can still occur in some people and may affect the performance of skilled tasks such as driving.
+Although drowsiness is unlikely to happen with these medicines, it can still occur in some people and may affect the performance of skilled tasks such as driving.
 Take care until you know how these medicines affect you.

-Usually, antihistamine tablets start to work within 30 minutes after being taken and tend to be most effective within 1-2 hours after being taken.
+antihistamine tablets usually start to work within 30 minutes and are likely to be most effective within 1 to 2 hours.

-- Antihistamines are more effective when taken regularly as a prevention, before symptoms occur, rather than only when you have symptoms.
+- For allergies such as hay fever, antihistamines are more effective when taken regularly as a prevention, before symptoms occur, rather than only when you have symptoms.

-- This is particularly so for people with hay fever (seasonal allergic rhinitis).
-In the spring and summer months, the pollen count is generally higher and you may be in contact with the allergen often.
+- In the spring and summer months, the pollen count is generally higher and you may be in contact with the allergen often.
 Taking the medication regularly will help keep your symptoms under control.

-Sedating antihistamine, in particular, may not be suitable for some people.
-If you have any of the following problems, let your doctor or pharmacist know before you start taking any antihistamines:
+Sedating antihistamines, in particular, may not be suitable for some people.
+If you have any of the following problems, let your healthcare provider know before you start taking any antihistamines:

 - problems with your liver or kidneys